JingtaoWang1996/JingtaoWang1996.github.io/_posts/2025-05-28-LEO-network.md

 * Analyze characteristics of satellites that were allocated to our UT with the goal of reverse engineering the algorithm of the global scheduler

-* On average，there are 35-44 satellites in the field of view of a UT in any 15 seconds slot.
+* On average，there are **35-44 satellites in the field of view of a UT in any 15 seconds slot**.

+### Feature1-Impact of satellite position

-### Comparing the properties of the satellites that a selected by the schedular VS available but not chosen
+**Comparing the properties of the satellites that a selected by the schedular VS available but not chosen**

 #### Angle of elevation-AOE